 Life in Thermal Areas

 Any plant growing in thermal areas must be able to deal with constant change.
-A successful plant in the geyser basins must be able to shift location relatively easily as one major thermal change or several changes could eradicate the entire population.
+A successful plant in the geyser basins must be able to shift location relatively easily, because one major thermal change, or several smaller changes, could eradicate the entire population.
 Apparently, Ross’s bentgrass deals with this problem efficiently.
-Its seed dispersal mechanism probably includes traveling on the muddy hooves of bison and elk who inhabit thermal areas during the winter.
+Its seed-dispersal mechanism probably includes traveling on the muddy hooves of bison and elk who inhabit thermal areas during the winter.
 Nonnative species, such as cheat grass, pose the only known threat; as they spread in thermal areas, they eventually may out-compete Ross’s bentgrass.

 Recent genetic research indicates that another Agrostis found in thermal areas, which was previously considered the same species as the perennial A. scabra (ticklegrss), is actually an annual more closely related to A. rossiae as well as to A. scabra var. geminata in Lassen Volcanic National Park and A. pauzhetica from the Kamchatka Peninsula of Russia.
 The thermal Agrostis complex needs to be more closely investigated to determine the taxonomy and correct scientific name for this other annual bentgrass in Yellowstone’s thermal areas.